 - Liqueurs contain 165 calories

 Adding other liquids and mixers to your drinks can add up in terms of calories.
 Pay attention as some cocktails tend to be made in small glasses, and some are made in larger glasses.
-The calorie differences in the following common mixed drinks as they are typically served.
+The calories in common mixed drinks as they are typically served are below:

 - 4 oz (118 mL) Margarita: 170 calories